Fulfilling General Education Requirements

 Can I use life experiences (work, volunteer, military service) to count for a General Education course?

-Although life experiences are extremely valuable in your education, they cannot count for a General Education course.
+Although life experiences are extremely valuable in your education, they do not fulfill any General Education requirements.

-Can students test out of a General Education requirement through a departmental proficiency exam?
+Can I test out of a General Education requirement through a departmental proficiency exam?

 Can I use AP, CLEP, or International Baccalaureate credits to fulfill General Education requirements?

 It is possible.
+If you receive a high enough score, you may fulfill some of the General Education requirements.
 More information about AP, CLEP, or International Baccalaureate available.

 Can I use an independent study, internship, practicum, co-op, research, or similar type of course to fulfill a General Education requirement?